 SECTION 15.
 SHORT TITLE.
-This [Act] may be cited as the Uniform Law application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.
+This [Act] may be cited as the Uniform Law Commissioner's Model Punitive Damages Act.

+SECTION 16.
+SEVERABILITY CLAUSE.
+If any provision of this [Act] or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.